 New footage sheds light on police response during Uvalde massacre

-Surveillance and police body cam footage obtained by media outlets has provided greater insight into law enforcement’s reaction to the Uvalde school shooting, which left 19 children and two teachers dead.
+Surveillance and police body-cam footage obtained by media outlets has provided greater insight into law enforcement’s reaction to the Uvalde school shooting in May, which left 19 children and two teachers dead.
 Despite arriving in force moments after the attack began, officers waited 74 minutes to take on the gunman.

 Published on Tuesday by the Austin American-Statesman and a local ABC affiliate, the video captures the shooting from beginning to end, including the moment the assailant entered Robb Elementary School armed with a rifle.